Nexsas

-This guide provides comprehensive instructions for creating new pages in the NextSaaS project, which uses Next.js 15+ with the App Router architecture.
+This guide covers creating new pages in the NextSaaS project (Next.js 15+ App Router).

 src/